Deformed babies also suffering eye damage linked to Zika in Brazil

 The surge in cases of the rare condition is unprecedented and scientists have yet to prove categorically it is caused by Zika.
 But they know the condition will handicap the development of the children who will have to struggle with learning disabilities and impaired motor functions.

-Doctors at Recife's Altino Ventura rehab center are testing the babies' vision and hearing to determine what they are able to see and hear, before giving them therapy to stimulate their brains.
+Doctors at Recife's Altino Ventura rehab centre are testing the babies' vision and hearing to determine what they are able to see and hear, before giving them therapy to stimulate their brains.

 Daniele Ferreira Santos, 29, said her two-month-old son Juan Pedro could hear alright but was having difficulty seeing.